 Sort items by fabric/weight/care label instructions:

 Similar fabrics will usually call for similar care.
-Washing delicate garments with heavy garments may lead to piling and stretching, shortening the lifetime of a garment.
+Washing delicate garments with heavy garments may lead to piling and stretching.

 Sort fabrics by color:

-To prevent dye transfer from ruining other garments, further sort garments of certain fabrics into whites, lights, darks.
-Be sure to consider any dyed fabrics that may cause dye transfer.
-To test a garment take a damp rag and lightly rub an inconspicuous spot on the garment.
+Sort fabrics into white, light, or dark.
+To prevent dye transfer from ruining other garments, test a garment by taking a damp rag and lightly rub an inconspicuous spot on the garment.
 If color transfers to the rag it is best to wash with similar colors or on its own!

-Stains should be pre-treated for many reasons.
-If a stain does not come out the first time it could require a second cleaning, which ages a garment.
+Stains should be pre-treated to prevent setting.
 Some stains will set when washed if they do not lift through the first wash.
 The Laundress offers a brilliant wash and stain bar and stain brush for all your pre-treating needs!

 Flip garments inside out and/or use mesh bags (unbutton buttons, zip zippers):